tohojo/bufferbloat-net/README.md

 installing Hugo and running `hugo serve` in this directory.
 That will run a web server on localhost, which you can navigate to and see a live version of the site.

+### Creating a new news item

+You can use the hugo binary to create a new news item with appropriate front matter (the stuff in the top that tells Hugo that this is a news item).
+First, decide which project the news item should belong to, then issue a command like

+  `hugo new -k news bloat/news/2016-06-12-my-news-heading.md`

+to create the new file (the `-k news` tells Hugo to create a news item).

+The new item will be marked as a draft and appear in the `content/bloat/news` directory.
+You can then edit the file (don't forget to the title and add your name as author).
+While you are editing, you can run `hugo -D serve` to see the changes in real-time (the `-D` means 'show drafts').
+When you are done you can either manually change the draft status at the top of the file, or you can use the `hugo undraft` command to do it for you.
+Then add the file to git and submit a pull request to have your news item included on the site.